What is Anemia?

 There are a lot of potential causes for malabsorption, so it is important to get to the bottom of why it is happening.
 A major cause of malabsorption is iron-deficiency anemia.
 Another major cause is chronic intestinal conditions like Celiac Disease or Chron’s Disease.
 Significant inflammation makes it even harder for the intestines to absorb nutrients.

-Accurate diagnosis and effective treatment are crucial.
-At Digestive Health Centers, our specialty is helping you figure out the root cause of your digestive symptoms.
-We are experts at diagnosing all kinds of digestive issues.
-For some patients, it’s important to get an upper endoscopy; it provides your doctor with more information about your condition.
-Talk to your gastroenterologist – or to a wonderful provider at Digestive Health Centers – to assess your symptoms and figure out the best possible treatment for your individual case.
+With our GI expertise, we excel at diagnosing all kinds of digestive issues.
+For some patients, it’s important to get an upper endoscopy; it provides your GI doctor with more information about your condition.
+Talk to your gastroenterologist at Digestive Health Center in Dallas, TX – to assess your symptoms and figure out the best possible treatment for your individual case.